Reviews You Can Rely On

 No scissors

-The AMK Smart Travel Kit stands out as an ideal offering for world travelers.
-This kit could be brought along on a hiking trip, but we found it to be best suited for someone going on a vacation or a trip abroad.
+The Adventure Medical Kits Smart Travel stands out as an ideal offering for world travelers.
+This kit could be brought along on a hiking trip, but we found it best suited for someone going on a vacation or a trip abroad.
 The included materials and medications are more applicable, such as an easy-to-use visual guide to support people with a language barrier at foreign clinics.
-The Smart Travel Kit has everything you need, except a passport.
+The well-stocked Smart Travel Kit has everything you need for basic care abroad, including several common over-the-counter travel medications.
 This kit is designed to be used on the go and can be hung from the back of a door.
 It's made of durable material that should resist wear and tear.

 This kit's main drawback is its layout and organizational structure, which was underwhelming compared to other products.
-We still feel like this first aid kit has a lot to offer to those who are traveling, especially in foreign countries, and it's small enough that people living out of their luggage should be able to bring it along without going over the weight limit.
+We still feel like this first aid kit has a lot to offer to those traveling, especially in foreign countries, and it's small enough that people living out of their luggage should be able to bring it along without exceeding the weight limit.
+If you're heading into the backcountry, we also like the AMK Mountain Series Hiker kit.

 Read more: Adventure Medical Kits Smart Travel review